10 of your biggest mental health questions answered

 How does stress affect us mentally and physically?

-Physically, a lot happens in our body when we’re feeling stressed.
-This includes the release of adrenalin and cortisol, which travels around the body ensuring we have the energy to respond to any given situation and is known as our ‘fight or flight’ response.
+We release adrenalin and cortisol, which travels around the body ensuring we have the energy to respond to any given situation.
+This state is known as ‘fight or flight’.

 Often, we can feel the involuntary physical effects, such as our heart beating fast, palms sweating and shortness of breath.